-The O-Ring is one of the simplest, most common types of seal for a wide range of static and dynamic applications.
-The design of the O-ring groove is relatively straightforward — by following well-developed rules for groove geometry, an economical and reliable seal is obtained.
-The tendency of the O-ring to return to its original shape when the cross-section is compressed is the basic reason an O-ring makes an excellent seal.
+The o-ring is one of the simplest, most common types of seal for a wide range of static and dynamic applications.
+The design of the o-ring groove is relatively straightforward — by following well-developed rules for groove geometry, an economical and reliable seal is obtained.
+The tendency of the o-ring to return to its original shape when the cross-section is compressed is one of the major reasons an o-ring makes an excellent seal.

-Basically, an O-ring seal is comprised of an elastomeric circular cross-section into a designed O-ring groove, providing an initial compression.
+Simply put, an o-ring seal is comprised of an elastomeric circular cross-section into a designed o-ring groove, providing an initial compression.

 At zero or very low pressure, the natural resiliency of the rubber compound provides the seal.
 Seal performance may be improved by increasing the diametrical squeeze.
 This increase in squeeze can have adverse effects in higher-pressure dynamic sealing applications.

-Increasing the applied pressure creates an interference stress between the seal and the mating surfaces.
-While this situation remains, the O-ring will continue to function normally and reliably up to several hundred pounds of force, assuming the O-ring selected is the correct size and the groove is machined to the proper size.
+Increasing the applied pressure creates interference stress between the seal and the mating surfaces.
+While this situation remains, the o-ring will continue to function normally and reliably up to several hundred pounds of force, assuming the o-ring selected is the correct size and the groove is machined to the proper size.

 With increasing pressure, ring deformation will be exaggerated, ultimately extruding a section of the ring into the extrusion gap.
 If the extrusion gap is too large, the seal will fail after it is completely extruded from the high pressure.

-When enough force is applied, the O-ring will move toward the low pressure side until it contacts the side of the groove.
-Additional pressure or force will deform the O-ring toward the extrusion gap.
-The O-ring will initially deform into a “D” shape.
-This deformation will increase the surface contact area to 70-80 percent of the initial cross section.
-The surface contact area of an O-ring under high pressure is roughly twice that of the original geometry at zero pressure.
+When enough force is applied, the o-ring will move toward the low-pressure side until it contacts the side of the groove.
+Additional pressure or force will deform the o-ring toward the extrusion gap.
+The o-ring will initially deform into a “D” shape.
+This deformation will increase the surface contact area 70-80 percent of the initial cross-section.
+The surface contact area of an o-ring under high pressure is roughly twice that of the original geometry at zero pressure.

 At the other end of the temperature scale, it may be advisable to increase the groove depth slightly to avoid excessively squeezing the ring at working temperatures.
 This effect can be significant at extreme temperatures because the coefficient of thermal expansion of elastomers is higher than that of metals.